-The Audit Committee is made up of four (4) non-executive directors.
+The Audit Committee was made up of four (4) non-executive directors until October 2021 when it was reconstituted to a membership of 3 non-executive directors.
 The Committee meets at least once a quarter.

 The purpose of the Committee is to establish and operate adequate control systems and sound accounting policies, safeguard the Bank's assets and prepare accurate financial reports and statements that comply with applicable legal and regulatory requirements, and accounting standards.